timmygee22/Lecture-02/README.md

 # Leacture-02
-This is a new Git repository for Lecture #2
+This is a new Git repository for learning git and github Lecture #2